 When designing a D&I CLE program, courses should:

-- Address one or more of the following: the challenges faced by groups under-represented in the legal profession, eliminating bias, increasing representation, reducing harassment, and barriers to hiring, retention, promotion, professional development and full participation of underrepresented groups in the legal profession.
+- Address one or more of the following: the challenges faced by groups underrepresented in or by the legal profession, eliminating bias, access to justice, increasing representation, reducing harassment, and barriers to hiring, retention, promotion, professional development, and full participation of underrepresented groups in the legal profession

-- Give practical advice to participants that they can utilize and employ when improving diversity and inclusion in their professional circles.
+- Give practical advice to participants that they can utilize and employ when improving D&I in their professional circles as well as the legal profession as a whole

-- Have faculty with personal and/or professional experience with diversity and inclusion and offer unique insight into the challenges facing the legal profession and the justice system.
+- Have faculty with personal and/or professional experience with D&I and offer unique insight into the challenges facing the legal profession and the justice system

-- Recognizing and eliminating bias in the legal profession
+- Recognizing and eliminating bias in the legal profession, including judicial, client, and public interactions with the profession

 - Building equity and inclusion: sexual harassment training